-A requirement of the Offset Plan is the protection, management and improvement (interplanting, weed control) of a remnant 15ha block of Red morrel on Lot 161.
-During this reporting period, July 2021, EMO planted out some of the bare areas within the block.
+A requirement of the Offset Plan is the protection, management and improvement (interplanting, weed control) of a remnant 15ha block of Red Morrel on Lot 161.
+On July 2021, EMO planted out some of the bare areas within the block.
 This was completed by plantings seedlings with a potti-putki in rows prepared by the Chatfields tree planter.